Adib Shishakli: Early life

-Adib Shishakli was born (1909) in the Hama Sanjak of Ottoman Syria to a Syrian family.
-His mother was of Kurdish origin.
-His family name, Shishakli, is a common surname derived from Turkish word "çiçek" which means flower and çiçekli (Shishakli) means someone or some place with flowers in Turkish.
+Adib Shishakli was born in the Hama Sanjak of Ottoman Syria to a Sunni family.
+His mother was of Kurdish origin while his father was Arab.
+His family name, Shishakli, is a common surname derived from the Turkish word "çiçek", which means flower; çiçekli (Shishakli) therefore means someone or some place with flowers.

-Political/military career
+Military and political career

-Shishakli was commissioned during the French Mandate as an officer in the Syrian military in 1930.
+Shishakli was commissioned during the French Mandate of Syria as an officer in the colonial military in 1930.
 He studied at the Military Academy of Damascus (which later was relocated to Homs) and became an early member of the Syrian Social Nationalist Party (SSNP), founded by Antun Saadeh, promoting the concept of a Greater Syria.
 His brother Salah was also a prominent member of the SSNP.
 Following Syria's independence from France, Shishakli fought in a volunteer Arab army, known as the Arab Liberation Army, in the 1948 Arab-Israeli War.
+His exploits on the front lines earned him a following among Syria’s officer corps.

 The Arab defeat in the 1948 Arab-Israeli War was a motivating factor for the military coup led by Husni al-Za'im, which took place in 1949.
 Only months after al-Za'im's takeover, which shattered Syria's weak parliamentary system, Za'im was overthrown by a group of officers connected to the SSNP, including Shishakli and Zaim's old comrade, Colonel Sami al-Hinnawi, who led the new military junta.